MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Client

-The online version of business central server has setup throttling limits on web services endpoints to ensure that excessive traffic cannot cause stability and performance issues.
+The online version of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server has setup throttling limits on web services endpoints to ensure that excessive traffic cannot cause stability and performance issues.

 TODO: Link to online limits (this exists in docs)